adl-lang/adl/doc/introduction.md

 # More information

-The [ADL domain specific language][1] is the core of the system, and provides a fully typed specification for data values, independent of the code implementing these services.
+The [ADL domain specific language][1] is the core of the system, and provides a fully typed specification for data.

 The [ADL compiler][2] is used to generate code from ADL source for a variety of target languages.
 Currently the the compiler is built from